pavanEX31/AI-Driven-Phishing-Detection/README.md

    ├── phishing_data.csv  (Dataset)

-📊 Screenshots
-*Homepage*

 📄 License & Disclaimer
 - License:*MIT License
 - Disclaimer: This tool is designed for *educational and cybersecurity research* purposes.
 It should not be used for offensive security operations or unauthorized testing.

-🎞 Demo Video
-🔗 YouTube Link: _[Insert Video Link Here]_
-- Covers:
-  ✅ Introduction & Problem Statement
-  ✅ Code Walkthrough
-  ✅ Live Demo of URL Classification

 📖 Research Paper
 Includes:
 - AI-based phishing detection techniques
 - Feature extraction methodologies
 - ML model training and evaluation
 - Ethical and cybersecurity considerations

-📈 Presentation (Slides)
-🔗
-- Introduction: Problem & Solution
-- Code/Tool Breakdown
-- Real-World Use Cases
-- Future Enhancements

 👨‍💻 Contributors
 - Pooja Waghmare & Pavan Nag